1chooo/1chooo/README.md

 **This is Hugo ChunHo Lin, the student who possesses a true passion for the CS field 💻 at National Central University.**

-I am currently preparing my application for a Master's Degree while also working as a SWE Intern at Pegatron in 2023.
+I am currently preparing my application for a Master's Degree while also working as a SWE Summer 23" Intern at PEGATROON.
-As part of my preparations, I am focusing on enhancing my programming skills in languages such as GO, Rust, and JavaScript.
-Additionally, I am actively studying data structures and algorithms to further strengthen my technical expertise.
+As part of my preparations, I am focusing on enhancing my programming skills in languages such as `GO`, `Flutter`, and `JavaScript`.
+Additionally, I am actively studying **Data structures** and **Algorithms** to further strengthen my technical expertise.

 <div align=left>
   <img src="https://github-stats-alpha.vercel.app/api?username=1chooo&cc=22272e&tc=37BCF6&ic=fff&bc=0000">